granular-software/mcpresso/README.md

 - **[Basic CRUD](./examples/basic-crud.ts)** - Resource management
 - **[Custom Methods](./examples/custom-methods.ts)** - Business logic beyond CRUD
 - **[Multi-tenancy](./examples/multi-tenancy.ts)** - User isolation and access control

+## Contributing

+We welcome contributions to mcpresso!
+New features are planned and actively being developed.
+If you'd like to contribute:

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Add tests if applicable
+5. Submit a pull request

+Please ensure your code follows our existing style and includes appropriate tests.

 ---